achapman77/denver-venture-captial-group-wp-theme/README.md

 # DVCG WP Theme
-A Custom WP theme built off of the Glint static theme for the Denver Venture Capital Group Must purchase Glint license for use.
+A Custom WP theme built off of the Glint static theme for the Denver Venture Capital Group.
+Must purchase Glint license for use.

 ## Features